Supplementary data: Manitoba

 Priority 3 Action 1: Set best practices and standards for care delivery and promote their adoption

-Title of image: Percentage of patients with GI cancer who were referred/discussed by a multidiscplinary prior to treatment in 2019
+Title of image: Percentage of pediatric patients with cancer who were discussed by a multidisciplinary care team case conference prior to treatment

 Data source: Provincial cancer agencies and programs

-Title of image: Percentage of patients with Gl cancer who were referred/discussed by a multidisciplinary care team prior to treatment in 2019, by sex, Regional Health Authority, and age
+Title of image: Percentage of pediatric patients with cancer who were discussed by a multidisciplinary care team case conference prior to treatment, by sex

-Caveats/limitations: Reporting breakdown by sex may be inadvertently misleading.
-Which pediatric or GI cancer cases are to be discussed by multidisciplinary teams (MDTs) is likely informed by the patient’s cancer diagnosis, not their sex.
-For sex, the higher percentage of pediatric cancer females vs males discussed by MDTs may indicate a sex-mediated pattern for a given type of cancer.
+- Reporting breakdown by sex may be inadvertently misleading.
+The decision about which pediatric cancer cases are to be discussed by multidisciplinary teams (MDTs) is informed by the patient’s cancer diagnosis, not their sex.

 Data source: Provincial cancer agencies and programs

-Title of image: Percentage of pediatric patients with cancer who were referred/discussed by a multidisciplinary care team prior to treatment in 2019
+Title of image: Percentage of pediatric patients with cancer who were discussed by a multidisciplinary care team case conference prior to treatment, by age group

 Data source: Provincial cancer agencies and programs

-Title of image: Percentage of pediatric patients with cancer who were referred/discussed by a multidisciplinary care team prior to treatment in 2019, by sex and age group
+Title of image: Percentage of patients with GI cancer who were discussed by a multidisciplinary care team case conference prior to treatment, by sex

-Title of table: Percentage of pediatric patients with cancer who were referred/discussed by a multidisciplinary care team prior to treatment in 2019, by sex and age group
+Title of image: Percentage of patients with GI cancer who were discussed by a multidisciplinary care team case conference prior to treatment, by age group

 Data source: Provincial cancer agencies and programs